JoshDoody/fsn/_success-stories/sarah_m.md

 company:
 industry:
 headshot: sarah_m.jpg
-short_version: >
+short_version: |
  **Thanks so much for the email templates!
-They helped me figure out what my goal was: to not leave money on the table!**
+They helped me figure out what my goal was: to not leave money on the table!** I used your "Low-Ball Offer" Template to pull their offer up before negotiating.
+It was fun negotiating up from their original lowball offer and I was thrilled that they improved their initial offer by 25%.
 product: Fearless Salary Negotiation
 result_summary:
 case_study_url: